sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/compsci/info/freshmen/how-to-enroll.md

 ### Candidates from other Italian universities

-If you graduated from a university other than Sapienza, you must email the Didactic Committee at [commissionedidattica@di.uniroma1.it](mailto:commissionedidattica@di.uniroma1.it) including:
+If you graduated from a university other than Sapienza, you must email the Didactic Committee at [commissionedidattica@di.uniroma1.it](mailto:commissionedidattica@di.uniroma1.it) by the same dates as those envisaged for the application for the assessment of entry requirements, including:

 - A self-certification of your degree;
 - A list of exams with their scientific-disciplinary sectors (SSD);